Table of Contents

 Ernest John Obiena is Filipino Pole Vaulter.

-He holds all four major national Pole Vault records.
+He holds all four significant national Pole Vault records.

 He has broken the Philippine National Record 16 times.
 Also holding the National Record at 5.71m and the National Indoor Record at 5.40m.